jordonkane/grovewind-books/README.md

 #### A simple bookstore website using JSP, JDBC, Servlet, and Hibernate
 I created this project with guidance from a Udemy instructor by the name of Nam Ha Minh.
 His class went into great deal about Java fullstack fundamentals.
 ### Technology used
-- Java, Servlet, JSP, Hibernate, JUnit
+- Java, Servlet, Hibernate, JUnit
-- HTML, CSS
+- JSP, HTML
 - MySQL
 ## What I learned:
 #### Java: